-In the medical world, the term “immune health” is incredibly broad, and it can invoke a number of different clinical interpretations.
+The term “immune health” is incredibly broad in the medical world, and it can invoke several different clinical interpretations.
 Several scientific publications have described the “immunomodulating” properties of active cannabinoids (like CBD) – but what does this mean, exactly?

-We know that patients that suffer from autoimmune conditions, like rheumatoid arthritis, frequently use cannabis as adjuvant therapy.
-But can it be useful for healthy individuals as well to prevent diseases and boost overall immune health?
+We know that patients who suffer from autoimmune conditions, like rheumatoid arthritis, frequently use cannabis as adjuvant therapy.
+But is it useful for healthy individuals?
+Could it potentially prevent diseases and boost overall immune health?

-In this article, we explore some of the most relevant research publications on CBD’s far-reaching influence on the immune system.
-While a greater clinical foundation is necessary in order to come to any definitive conclusions with regard to its specific physiological effects, it’s clear that the endocannabinoid system and the immune system are very interrelated.
+This article explores some of the most relevant research publications on CBD’s far-reaching influence on the immune system.
+A greater clinical foundation is necessary to come to any definitive conclusions regarding its specific physiological effects.
+However, it’s clear that the endocannabinoid system and the immune system are very interrelated.

 CBD and the Immune System: Bridged by the Endocannabinoid System

-To even scratch the surface in terms of describing CBD’s potential effects on the body’s immune system, we have to understand at least on a basic level how the endocannabinoid system works.
+To even scratch the surface in describing CBD’s potential effects on the body’s immune system, we need a basic understanding of how the endocannabinoid system works.

-As you may remember, the endocannabinoid system, or ECS, is a network of cannabinoids and receptors that works to regulate most functions in the human body.
-One of these functions, as researchers have described it, is its role as an “immuno-cannabinoid” modulator.
+The endocannabinoid system, or ECS, is a network of cannabinoids and receptors that regulate most functions in the human body.
+As researchers have described it, one of these functions is its role as an “immuno-cannabinoid” modulator.

-Basically what this means is that “communicative” molecules in the ECS can work as a signaling mechanism and provide instructions for the functional machinery involved in the immune response.
+This means that “communicative” molecules in the ECS can work as a signaling mechanism.
+They provide instructions for the functional machinery involved in the immune response.

 Among other things, these “instructions” provide information for the body’s immune system that tells it when to engage its line of defense, where, and how strongly to engage it.